tianzem/Gitbook/basic-function.md

 ![](/icons/undo.jpg)

-Undo the last operation, excluding the [Properties].
+Undo the last operation.
+Notes: Some operation may not be undo properly, like [Attach]/[Detect Cutouts].

 ### Select：